James Pickford

-James Pickford (born 30 April 1979 in Macclesfield, Cheshire) is a British race car driver.
+James Knowles Pickford (born 30 April 1979 in Macclesfield, Cheshire) is a British race car driver.
 As a child, his interest was in motorbikes; his father Keith ran bike racing teams.
 James started at the beginning in karts in 1994.
-For a while he was coached by former BTCC racer Tim Sugden.
+For a while, he was coached by former BTCC racer Tim Sugden.
 His interest in saloon and sportscars began when he lost a test in a BTCC car after being nominated for the BRDC McLaren Autosport Young Driver of the Year award in 1998.

-His start in motor racing was in 1997, in the Formula Honda series.
-He won this 2 years in a row, and also did a single Formula Ford race in 1998.
+Pickford's start in motor racing was in 1997, in the Formula Honda series.
+He won this two years in a row, and also did a single Formula Ford race in 1998.